-3) S to swap attacker and defender.
-This utility saves keystrokes when the attacker and defender switch lets you modify them for the length of the battle.
+- 3) S to swap attacker and defender.
+This utility saves keystrokes when the attacker and defender switch. - 4) P to change plusses.
+In certain situations, the attacker may have plusses or minuses to hit or to damage.
+This utility lets you modify them for the length of the battle.
 Note that these adjustments will follow the character even after "swapping" (see above).
-If a character or monster always has a plus or minus to damage (e.g. because of strength bonuses), that adjustment should be made to his record (e.g. change damage:1d8 to damage:1d8+2) by using the editor.
+If a character or monster always has a plus or minus to damage (e.g. because of strength bonuses), that adjustment should be made to his record (e.g. change damage:1d8 to damage:1d8+2 by using the editor. - 5) H to change the defender's hit points.